adxsoft/MapInsight/README.md

 This simple UI gives the view from a selected node showings its parent, children, connectors in and out.
 Hovering over a node in the UI reveals the notes and details.

-Connection Canidates tool finds possible connections through link words or phrases and allows you to create the connector
+Connection Candidates tool finds possible connections through link words, phrases or regular expressions and allows you to create the connector

 Connection Manager shows all connectors in the map in a sortable table with edit/delete options